List of municipalities in Vermont: Definitions

 Cities in Vermont are municipalities with the city form of government.
 Vermont has ten cities with a combined area of 80.2 sqmi, or 0.8% of the state's total area.

 According to the 2020 census, 119,299 people, or 18.54% of the state's population, resided in Vermont's cities (excluding Essex Junction, which incorporated in 2022).
 Six of Vermont's 14 counties have at least one city within their borders.
-Five cities serve as the county seats for their respective counties and are indicated below with an asterisk (*).
+Five cities serve as the county seats for their respective counties.